 If the employee has agreed that vacation pay will be paid on each pay cheque as it is earned, the employer does not need to keep records and provide statements about vacation pay as discussed above.
 Instead, the employer must report the vacation pay that is being paid separately from the amount of other wages on each wage statement, or provide a separate statement setting out the vacation pay that is being paid.
 The employer must also keep a record of that information.

 Only three kinds of deductions can be made from an employee's wages:

 Certain statutes require an employer to withhold or make deductions from an employee’s wages.
 For example, employers are required to make deductions for income taxes, employment insurance premiums and Canada Pension Plan contributions.

 An employer is not permitted to deduct more than the applicable statute allows and cannot make deductions if the money is not remitted to the proper authority.

-A court order may say that an employee owes money either to the employer or to someone else other than his or her employer, and that the employer can make a deduction from the employee's wages to pay what is owed.
+A court order may indicate that an employee owes money either to the employer or to someone else other than his or her employer, and that the employer can make a deduction from the employee's wages to pay what is owed.

 If an employee owes money to someone other than his or her employer, a court order may direct an employer to make a deduction from an employee’s wages and send the money to the court clerk or other official, to be paid in turn to a third party.
 The employer is not allowed to make this deduction if the money is not sent to the court clerk or other official specified in the order.

 The Wages Act limits how much the employer is allowed to deduct at any one time.

 An employer may also deduct money from an employee's wages if the employee has signed a written statement authorizing the deduction.
 This is called a "written authorization."

 An employee’s written authorization must state that the employer may make a deduction from his or her wages.
 The authorization must also: